 (3) Each license holder at the premises shall have his monthly inventory records showing the retail value of all goods and merchandise on the premises at the location of the premises at all times during regular business hours for inspection by the chief of police.

-(Ord. of 9-7-1999, § 1(4-38))

 Sec.
-6-33.
+6-31.
 Limitation on consumption sales.